Arctic Action VII

 About

 The idea of the project is to create a sustainable and innovative event showcasing major international artists representing different tendencies in performance art.
 In the first edition of the festival we decided to host one artist at the time for between 7 and 10 days.
 To give time to the artist to come closer to the environment, to better understand it, feel it and work in it.
 Then we wanted to produce a 7-10 days festival where all artists collectively were invited for a certain period of time.
-Maybe they will as a group working together better understand the landscape and understand their challenges, how to work with the unique nature and animal life, the stillness and silence conveyed, as well as the societal structure of the small settlements.
-For the seventh edition of Arctic Action we want to invite ten artists from the North to tell their stories from the North.
+Maybe they as a group working together better will understand the landscape and understand their challenges, how to work with the unique nature and animal life, the stillness and silence conveyed, as well as the societal structure of the small settlements.
+For the seventh edition of Arctic Action we want to invite eight artists from the North and elsewhere to tell their stories.

 Objective